• Skip to primary navigation

 Kanto poles at the Akita Kanto festival

-Balancing kanto poles with lanterns at Akita Kanto Matsuri
+Kanto floating lantern poles at Akita Kanto Matsuri in Japan

 Around them, participants begin chanting “dokkoisho, dokkoisho” (which means “heave-ho!”) to the beat of the taiko drums and wood instruments.
 As the chanting continues, the performers place extensions on the pole one at a time until they are at maximum height.
 As this happens, they continue to show off their balancing skills by placing the pole on their forehead, hip, shoulder, or in the palm of one hand!